okaysaga/OIBSIP/README.md

 # OIBSIP
-In this repository, all the task source code with updated url .
+In this repository, all the task source code are stored with updated url .